mitmat/personal-website/content/other/library.md

 - Maintainer of `eurocordexr`, an R-package that makes it easier to work with [EURO-CORDEX](https://www.euro-cordex.net/) regional climate model simulation netcdf files.
 Available via [CRAN](https://cran.r-project.org/web/packages/eurocordexr/index.html) with the [source](https://github.com/mitmat/eurocordexr) on Github.
 - Created websites (this one here and the one for [CliRSnow](https://clirsnow.netlify.app/)) with `blogdown`
-- Some [slides](https://github.com/mitmat/slides) to mostly R-related topics are also online, thanks to `xaringan`

 # Data sets